 - Abusing credit cards.
 Like student loans, credit cards can be a means to living a life you feel you deserve.
 It can help fund your lifestyle until you’re making the money to do so.
 The problem with that thought process is you may never make that large salary you think you’re going to.

 - Going into debt to get married.
 The average wedding can cost upwards of $29,000 and depending where you live and what your expectations are, that could actually be a modest estimate.
 Too many 20-somethings go into debt to fund their wedding.
 Dealing with debt isn’t the way to start your marriage.
-Instead, learn how to cut your wedding budget to have something you can afford.
+Instead, learn how to cut your wedding budget and implement inexpensive wedding ideas to have something you can afford.
 If you can’t cut it down, then save up for it instead and postpone your big day until you can afford it.
 Once you are married, discuss how to manage money in your marriage.

 - Overpaying in rent.
 You are finally out of your parent’s house and your crappy college apartment so you might be tempted to opt for that fabulous first apartment you dreamed of.
-Shop around, and only get a rent you can actually afford.
+Shop around, and only rent an apartment you can actually afford.
 In fact, you might want to opt to go even under budget to put that extra money towards your student loan debt or saving for a rainy day.
 Also explore the secret costs of moving out on your own.

 - Relying too much on your parents.
 Many 20-somethings are still relaying on their parents for financial assistance and opting to move back in with their parents.
 Establish your independence, and start supporting yourself.
 Not only will you develop more of a sense of accomplishment and confidence, but you’ll be able to formulate more accurate career and financial goals for the future.